-- Periodic review of grades and formative assessments

-- Periodic review of benchmark assessments

-- Periodic review of standardized test scores

-- Periodic review of portfolio assessments
+- Periodic review of grades and formative assessments - Periodic review of benchmark assessments - Periodic review of standardized test scores - Periodic review of portfolio assessments

-- Periodic student interviews
+- · Periodic student interviews

 - Parent input

-- Any other data as defined by the District
+- Any other locally defined data

 LEAs will want to design monitoring forms and processes for ESOL teachers to use.
 The state provides examples of these on the ESOL Form Bank.
 Electronic monitoring processes are acceptable as well.
 Other tools for examining the progress of exited-EL students can be found in Chapter 8 of USDE's English Learner Toolkit.